 In support of supported living

-Although some families were apprehensive about community care for their intellectually disabled child, the reality was often a pleasant surprise.
-One parent recalled, ‘On our first visit to the group home we went to the front door and instead of having somebody go to the office and sign in and then phone over, and somebody else opening the door, we just went up to the door and rang the doorbell … opened the door and said: “May we come in?” and someone said, “The kettle is on.”’2
+Although some families were apprehensive about community care for their intellectually disabled children, the reality was often a pleasant surprise.
+One parent recalled, ‘On our first visit to the group home we went to the front door and instead of having somebody go to the office and sign in and then phone over, and somebody else opening the door, we just went up to the door and rang the doorbell… opened the door and said: “May we come in?” and someone said, “The kettle is on.”’2

 Apart from these initiatives, there were few support services for disabled people living at home before the 1970s.
 The Disabled Persons’ Community Welfare Act 1975 was a landmark piece of legislation, giving practical assistance to disabled people and those looking after them, including loans for motor vehicles and home alterations.
 From that time, local hospital boards began providing a wider range of home aids.

 Growing opposition to large institutions amongst professionals and consumer groups led to the policy of deinstitutionalisation.
-Between the 1980s and early 2000s, nearly all mental hospitals and psychopaedic units such as Templeton and Kimberley (formerly the Levin Training Centre) closed.
+Between the 1980s and early 21st century, nearly all mental hospitals and psychopaedic units such as Templeton and Kimberley (formerly the Levin Training Centre) closed.
 Some former patients went to live with family.
 Others lived together as flatmates with support from community organisations and trusts.
 The same trend has occurred for seriously physically disabled people, with supported-living options provided by organisations such as the Laura Fergusson Trust.